 7. Flightplan (2005)

 ‘Flightplan’ by Robert Schwentke follows Kyle Pratt (Jodie Foster), an American aircraft engineer based in Berlin, who is returning to the US with her 6-year-old daughter Julia (Marlene Lawston), and the body of her recently deceased husband.
 They are flying on a double-decker plane that Kyle designed.
 After taking a nap mid-air, she wakes up to find her daughter missing, and the flight attendant tries to convince her that she has been unaccompanied since she boarded the flight.
 While she has a hard time convincing anyone, Kyle refuses to stop looking for her daughter on the aircraft and stumbles across the real reason for the untimely death of her husband.
-Both ‘Exterritorial’ and ‘Flightplan’ deal with mothers who lose their child while trying to return to the United States, and become part of a greater plot as a result of their past.
+Both ‘Exterritorial’ and ‘Flightplan’ deal with mothers who lose their child while trying to return to the US, and become part of a greater plot as a result of their past.

 6. Miss Bala (2019)